alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 ##Outside the EU
 {:#outside-eu}

-[Check with the plant authority](https://www.ippc.int/en/countries/all/list-countries/) in the country that you’re exporting to find if you need a health certificate (‘phytosanitary certificate’) to export:
+[Check with the plant authority](https://www.ippc.int/en/countries/all/list-countries/) in the country that you’re exporting to find out if you need a health certificate (‘phytosanitary certificate’) to export:

 * plants and plant products
 * bulbs